LokeshPatel/Cordova-Plugin-ContentHandler/README.md

-# Cordova Plugin for android share browser url with in the app.(Content Handler Plugin)
+# Cordova android plugin for share browser web url with in the app.(Content Handler Plugin)

 ## Master branch: